wojtekmaj/react-calendar/README.md

 ## tl;dr
 * Install by executing `npm install react-calendar` or `yarn add react-calendar`.
 * Import by adding `import Calendar from 'react-calendar'`.
-* Import styles by adding `import 'react-calendar/build/Calendar.less'` or style the calendar on your own.
+* Import styles by adding `import 'react-calendar/build/Calendar.less'`.
+Precompiled `Calendar.css` file is also available.
+If you don't want to use default styles, you can style the calendar on your own.
 * Use by adding `<Calendar />`.
 Use `onChange` prop for getting new values.

 ## Demo